<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Though used interchangeably, recurring billing software differs from subscription management software.

-While a subscription management platform encompasses all the client’s activities from the start to finish, a recurring billing platform only manages products and payments.
+While a subscription management platform encompasses all the client’s activities from start to finish, a recurring billing platform only manages products and payments.

 Therefore, a recurring billing tool can be a part of the larger subscription management system.
 It supports product pricing, invoices, and payment collection.